 The Age of Wonder means the period of sixty years between 1770 and 1830, commonly called the Romantic Age.
 It is most clearly defined as an age of poetry.
 As every English schoolchild of my generation learned, the Romantic Age had three major poets, Blake and Wordsworth and Coleridge, at the beginning, and three more major poets, Shelley and Keats and Byron, at the end.
 In literary style it is sharply different from the Classical Age before it (Dryden and Pope) and the Victorian Age after it (Tennyson and Browning).
+Looking at nature, Blake saw a vision of wildness:

 This article is available to online subscribers only.